nickyiliwang0000/h/react-and-firebase/events-and-state.md

 Another gotcha with React is what JavaScript you can put inside of JSX.
 Anything that is inside of `{}` after the return _must_ be an expression, and `if` statements are **statements**, not expressions.
 This gets challenging when you only want to render a piece of your UI  _conditionally_.

-Luckily, React has a few way to get around this including using ternaries for conditional rendering.
+Luckily, React has a few ways to get around this including using ternaries for conditional rendering.

 The syntax for a _ternary operator_ is: